How To Start A Small Business Website

 - Etc.

-Along with the domain registration, you’ll also want to pick a hosting platform.
-Most of the services mentioned above will give you a free domain name if you decide to use their hosting service too.
+Alongside domain registration, you’ll need to select a hosting platform.
+Many providers mentioned above will include a complimentary domain name when you choose their hosting services.

 Work With A Business Website Builder